Why Do Heels Crack More During Winter Than Summer?

 While cracked heels can happen any time, they tend to be more likely in the winter months.
 This is primarily due to dry air, which causes skin to lose its elasticity and crack.
 While cracked heels are usually not serious and respond to home remedies, they can be painful and debilitating.

-If you’re prone to cracked heels in the winter, being extra vigilant about your foot care routine can help, as can treatments like pumice stones, moisturizing socks, and natural oils like Delfina Dry Skin Oil.
+If you’re prone to cracked heels in the winter, being extra vigilant about your foot care routine can help, as can pumice stones, moisturizing socks, and natural oils like Delfina Dry Skin Oil.